-1. a) Proposed FY 2023 Implementing the Greenways Master Plan Work Program was presented to the IA Board at their May 19, 2022 Budget Workshop.
-(Complete)

-b) Pre-Construction efforts for Debbie Lightsey Nature Park and the Capital Circle Southwest Greenways are nearly complete.
-Construction is expected to begin in Q2 of 2022.
-(In Progress)

-2. a) Develop a tracking mechanism to monitor the various recommendations in the Citizens North Monroe Street Task Force report.
-(In Progress)

-b) Coordinate with various Departments across the County to implement recommendations in their respective areas.
+- 1. a) Proposed FY 2023 Implementing the Greenways Master Plan Work Program was presented to the IA Board at their May 19, 2022 Budget Workshop.
+(Complete) - b) Construct the Debbie Lightsey Nature Park and the Capital Circle Southwest Greenways.
+(In Progress) - 2. a) Develop a tracking mechanism to monitor the various recommendations in the Citizens North Monroe Street Task Force report.
+(In Progress) - b) Coordinate with various Departments across the County to implement recommendations in their respective areas.
 (In Progress)